clpagaduan/assessment-testing/README.md

 **Required Output:**
 Once complete, commit your tests, along with any instructions and create a Pull request for it back to this repo

+Answers:
+2025-07-14: Currently blocked on the hCaptcha on the page, preventing me to run scripts.
+Harvey Norman team needs to do any of the following:
+- Whitelist my IP so that I can test
+- Provide me a url of a staging/test site with the Captcha disabled
+- If the test requires me to use the production site still, I can try different workarounds or bypass the hCaptcha but this won't be easy.

 ## Task #2
 ### Go to the page - https://www.harveynorman.com.au/lg-65-inch-c5-4k-oled-evo-smart-tv.html and answer the following questions